Ultrasound - Abdomen

 What will I experience during and after the procedure?

-If a Doppler ultrasound study is performed, you may actually hear pulse-like sounds that change in pitch as the blood flow is monitored and measured.
+If the doctor performs a Doppler ultrasound exam, you may hear pulse-like sounds that change in pitch as they monitor and measure the blood flow.

 Who interprets the results and how do I get them?